 In 1816, Lucien applied for passports to go to the United States, but the request was rejected by the Allies.
 He resigned himself to life in Italy, where we find him in Napoleon in America.
 His situation was comfortable, though his revenue tended to lag behind his expenses.
 Besides Alexandrine and the children, he had the company of his mother, his brother Louis, his sister Pauline and uncle Joseph Fesch, who were also in Rome.
 He owned considerable property, and the grounds around Canino were particularly rich in Etruscan remains, which he devoted himself to excavating.
 He maintained a museum and a gallery, which included some valuable finds.
 In 1819 he published another long poem, Cyrneide, or Corsica Saved.
 Nearing death on St. Helena, Napoleon expressed the desire for Lucien “to cease writing poetry and to busy himself with writing a history of the Revolution and of the Emperor’s reign.
 As he was a worker he could easily write some fifteen or twenty volumes on the subject.”
 (12) In 1824, Pope Leo XII made Lucien Bonaparte Prince of Musignano.

-Lucien Bonaparte died of stomach cancer at Viterbo, Italy on June 29, 1840.
+Lucien Bonaparte died of stomach cancer at Viterbo, Italy on June 29, 1840, at the age of 65.
 Alexandrine died in 1855.

 You might also enjoy: